BFN Springer Theory: Introduction

 \begin{Remark} As a corollary of this theorem, we see that $ H_\bullet(\Sp_c) \cong H_\bullet( QM_c(\PP^1, [N/G]) $.
 Thus by \textit{transport de structure}, $ H_\bullet(QM_c(\PP^1, [N/G]) $ acquires an $ \A$-module structure.
 It is an open question whether this coincides with the other $\A$-actions on (co)homology of quasimap spaces constructed by \cite{FFFR, BFFR, NakHandsaw, BDGHK}.

 For example, $ H_\bullet( \La_n) $ acquires a $ U_\hbar \mathfrak{gl}_n$-module structure by this theorem.
 On the other hand, in \cite{FFFR}, Feigin-Finkelberg-Frenkel-Rybnikov constructed a module structure in (localized) equivariant cohomology.
-It seems that using results on compatibility with localization from Garner-Kivinen \cite{GK}, it should be possible to relate these two actions.
+Using results on compatibility with localization from Garner-Kivinen \cite{GK}, it should be possible to relate these two actions.

 More generally, by changing the dimension vectors in Figure \ref{fig:1}, we obtain actions of finite W-algebras on the homology of parabolic Laumon spaces, see Proposition \ref{prop: W algebras}.
 These should be related to similar actions defined by Braverman-Feigin-Finkelberg-Rybnikov \cite{BFFR} and Nakajima \cite{NakHandsaw}. \end{Remark}